rony-guerra/Biodiversity-in-National-Parks/README.md

 The following datasets can be found in the data file:

-species_info_csv: contains data about different species and their conservation status
+species_info.csv: contains data about different species and their conservation status

 observations.csv: holds recorded sightings of different species at several national parks for the past 7 days